Retaining new talent begins with choosing the right candidate.

 Have a Clear Onboarding Process

 Ok, so you have found an amazing candidate.
 Someone who has the skills and values to be a great asset to your business.
-And they said yes!
+You've offered them the job they said yes!
 Make sure you don’t pat yourself on the back at this point and walk away.
 To retain talent in the long term you need to create a clear and welcoming onboarding process that helps new starters feel like part of the team.
-Read this blog to learn more about Onboarding Process.
 Never throw a new hire into the fray without support and guidance.
 It can leave them isolated and highly susceptible to looking elsewhere.

 Ask For (And Listen To) Feedback